mozilla/legal-docs/en/firefox_privacy_notice_preview.md

 ### Communicate with you

-Depending on your settings (and whether or not you have a Mozilla Account), we may communicate with you via in-product messaging, send you communications (including marketing-related communications), or ask you to participate in research / surveys, or respond to customer support communications.
+Depending on your settings (and whether or not you have a Mozilla account), we may communicate with you via in-product messaging, send you communications (including marketing-related communications), ask you to participate in research / surveys, or respond to customer support communications.
 You may also reach out to us directly, such as to [report a broken site within Firefox](https://support.mozilla.org/kb/report-breakage-due-blocking#w_what-information-does-mozilla-collect-from-your-report).
 When you communicate with us via these methods, we will only use the information you share for the purpose you provided it.
 We also process interaction data related to these communications to better understand who has received our service-related announcements (such as new features, updates or security alerts).

 When you visit Mozilla’s help pages in connection with Firefox, Mozilla collects technical and interaction data about your usage of our websites in accordance with our [Mozilla Websites, Communications and Cookies](https://www.mozilla.org/privacy/websites/) notice to enable us to understand your usage of our support and help pages and improve them.